XDavidT/TelegramChannelBackup/README.md

 Using `-o` is short of `--override`, is *true* or *false* in lower case sensitive.
 True(Default) will re-create the folder, False - Will continue and fix what missing.

+Using `-m` is short of `--mirror`, to forward the selected messages to other chat (empty bot I created).

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.